wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

     If a discovered API structure contains several domains, endpoints from all domains will be included in the downloaded Swagger file.
 Currently, the domain information is not included in the file.

 Using the downloaded data, you can discover:

-    * The list of endpoints discovered by Wallarm, but absent in your specification (missing endpoints).
+   * The list of endpoints discovered by Wallarm, but absent in your specification (missing endpoints, also known as "Shadow API").
-    * The list of endpoints presented in your specification but not discovered by Wallarm (endpoints that are not in use).
+   * The list of endpoints presented in your specification but not discovered by Wallarm (endpoints that are not in use, also known as "Zombie API").

 ## API Discovery debugging